 I have to say I think it looks a little more like real wood table now rather than particle board with veneer!

 Have I given you some ideas for future projects?
-My mind is already swirling with other projects I can use this DIY tinted sealer on!
+My mind is already swirling with other projects I can use a tinted Polyurethane product on!

 Until next time…